CRM system owners — are you getting the most out of your platform for your sales processes and customer experiences?

 By combining the two platforms’ capabilities, you can empower cross-departmental teams to work together to achieve company goals.

-There’s nothing like having all of your customer and project data on a central platform.
+There’s nothing like having all of your customer and project data on a unified platform.
 Combining the information from your CRM and PM software can remove communication issues caused by siloed departments (i.e., sales, customer support, and marketing).

 But why fuss over a potentially complicated integration when you can take advantage of a platform that already offers both features?